SSC-ICT-Innovatie/SmileMeter/README.md

-# SmileMeter
+# 🙂 😐 😕 SmileMeter
-What is your opinion?
+An interactive feedback kiosk, developed using Flutter and a Raspberry Pi.